Geology / Wenlock Edge

 Shropshire's geology is significant as it was a factor in the start of the Industrial Revolution.
 Coalbrookdale, just to the north of Much Wenlock, was the first place in the world to mass produce quality iron and steel.

 In the Ironbridge Gorge, the River Severn has cut a deep valley cutting through mainly Carboniferous rocks.
 Early ironworkings could extract coal, iron and Silurian limestone just by following the gently sloping beds into the sides of the gorge.
-The limestone acts as a flux in the iron-making processes removing impurities from the iron ore.
+The limestone is vital in quality iron-making, acting as a flux in the iron-making processes removing impurities from the iron ore to produce 'slag'.
 The River Severn provided excellent transportation in the days before steam railway engines and tarmac roads.

 The local saying 'all the way around the Wrekin' is an expression of long-windedness.